 Advantage #1: With clouds, comes the rain.
 We have had lots of rain.
 This is a good thing friends.
 We have been struggling with moderate droughts for 2 seasons now.
 The rain is bringing us super green lawns, deep root growth on all of our plants, and saving us some time when it comes to watering our outdoor pots.

 Advantage #2: We may not have as big of a gypsy moth problem this year.
 For the last 2 years, gypsy moths have been devastating our big oaks and many more because our springs have been so dry.
 This year, the rain will hopefully kick up the NPV virus and naturally eliminate some of these voracious eaters.

 Advantage #3: The prolonged, cool weather has extended our grass seed & sod laying time.
-Grass thrives in this temperature.
-The rain has helped tremendously with establishment.
+Grass thrives at this temperature.
+The rain has helped tremendously with the establishment.
 Keep sowing that seed.
 You still have time.

-Advantage #4: Planting trees, shrubs, roses, and perennials is ideal in this weather.
+Advantage #4: Planting trees, shrubs, roses, and perennials are ideal in this weather.
 The cool temperatures and rainy days will really help plants establish themselves before the hot weather sets in.
 Keep planting!

 Advantage #5: The cooler temperatures make it so much easier to work in.
 You can actually plant and mulch and weed without breaking a sweat and getting dehydrated.
 Take advantage of these cool days.

 Advantage #6: Critters, such as chipmunks and squirrels are a little slower to wreak havoc in our gardens.
 I know they are waking up but they are still a little slow.
 Now is the time to start putting repellents out before they get too crazy.
 Start training them now to stay away in the future.